cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 host

-    This field is used to identify where to find information aboout the service provider
+    This field is used to identify where to find information about the service provider

 service